Washington DC Layoffs — June 2011

 | RTS (Verizon Wireless) | Washington | 11 | Layoff |

-The biggest impact was at A&P (Super Fresh) at its Washington DC facility, reporting 57 affected workers.
+The largest notice was filed by A&P (Super Fresh) at its Washington DC facility, reporting 57 affected workers.
 RTS (Verizon Wireless) followed with 11 workers.

 Trend & Outlook